cambiotraining/hpc-intro-sanger/04-software.md

 :::warning
 **Loading Environments in Shell Script**

-To load environments in a shell script that is being submitted to SLURM, you need to first source a configuration file from _Conda_.
+To load environments in a shell script that is being submitted to LSF, you need to first source a configuration file from _Conda_.
 For example, to load the `scipy` environment we created, this would be the code:

 ```